jeffwubj/kubev/README.md

  This command will searching vCenter or ESX for cluster deployed by kubev and make host being able to manage this cluster.

+ If we want to use `kubev` to deploy cluster in different host, be sure to use `kubev recover` to sync changes.

  ### Scale
  `kubev scale`